-The curriculum is planned in such a way that there are opportunities to educate students, in an age-appropriate way, about safeguarding issues which place them at risk if harm, including online dangers.
-Throughout their time at school, students are taught through formal PSHE lessons, aspects of other subject's curriculum, information in the student planner, informal discussion in lessons and form time, in assemblies, through drop-down "wellbeing days", and through visiting speakers that there are a number of ways they can find help if they feel unsafe or if they or their friends are at risk.
+Throughout their time at school, students are taught through formal spiral curriculum of PSHE/RSE lessons, in addition to aspects of other subjects' curriculum, information in the student planner, informal discussion in lessons and form time, in assemblies, through dropdown "wellbeing days" and through visiting speakers.

 We pride ourselves on being an inclusive community and are committed to promoting British values.
 We promote an ethos of openness where students can feel they can raise concerns or worries safely.
-For example, we offer more confidential channels via the counsellors and medical staff, of via the Tootoot app.
+For example, we offer more confidential channels via the counsellors and medical staff, or via the Tootoot app or Senso software on school-issued devices.